Title/s: Associate Professor

 Since 2002 we have investigated air pollution patterns in Chicago in relationship to lake breeze events.
-During two three summer periods (2002-2004 and 2010-2012) we found that some air pollutants are elevated during lake breeze situations.
-The data were statistically evaluated using factor analysis and canonical correlation analysis.
+During two three-summer periods (2002 to 2004 and 2010 to 2012) we found that some air pollutants are elevated during lake breeze situations.
+The data was statistically evaluated using factor analysis and canonical correlation analysis.
 Our next step is moving from an observational standpoint to a modeling approach and trying to understand how pollutants evolve over time.

 Analysis of biological materials